-As a general rule, your surgeon will most likely give you a list of things to avoid consuming prior to breast implant surgery, along with a general time frame.
+As a general rule, your surgeon will most likely give you a list of things to avoid consuming prior to breast augmentation, along with a general time frame.

-Many of us ask, “Why can’t I consume alcohol the week before surgery?”
+Many of us ask, “Why can’t I consume alcohol the week before my breast augmentation?”
 Well, not only is it a substance that can be dangerous when mixed with heavy pain medications and narcotics, but it also thins your blood...

-Which is a really bad thing to happen right before surgery!
+Which is a really bad thing to happen right before your breast augmentation!

-Typically, you should also expect to avoid certain medications, foods, and herbal remedies that could cause blood thinning for a week before breast implant surgery.
+Typically, you should also expect to avoid certain medications, foods, and herbal remedies that could cause blood thinning for a week before a breast augmentation.
 Some of these include:

 You should be good with anything outside of these, but if you have any questions and/or concerns about any other medication, food, supplement, or beverage, don’t hesitate to ask your plastic surgeon.
 That's what they are there for!

-By following this basic guidelines, you'll be able to go into your surgery with a wonderful peace of mind that you not only mentally prepared for your breast augmentation surgery—but you'll be physically prepared as well :-)
+By following this basic guidelines, you'll be able to go into your breast augmentation with a wonderful peace of mind that you not only mentally prepared for your breast augmentation—but you'll be physically prepared as well :-)